ginobilinie/infantSeg/README.md

 d. evalCaffeModel4ImgNie.py: this is the code to evaluate a whole 3d image on the trained DL models for the patients (suggested using this one).

 e. transData.py: this is written to transpose (permute in matlab) the dimension order of the h5 (hdf5 in matlab).
+Actually, you can also check the hdf5 format data if the label and feature match or not...

 f. transImage.py: this is written to transpose (permute in matlab) the dimension order of a medical image.